Work In Progress

 “When do we want it?”
 “Now.”

-“I see what you’re asking,” she says.
-“If I was still at the Post, I couldn’t take on a private job.
-I still stick close to their code of ethics.
-I’m troubled by the idea of telling someone I’m working on a story when I’m not.”
+“I see what you’re asking.
+If I was still at the Post, I couldn’t take on a private job, but since I’m my own boss, I don’t necessarily have a conflict.
+It still seems unethical to tell someone I’m working on a story if I’m really not.”

 “$100k.”